** Attention Valued Customers,

 In February 2012, we made a minor modification to our amphibious emergence trap.
 The supporting frames of re-modeled traps are much stronger structurally.
 The netting part of the new trap, however, is almost almost identical to the old model.
 Please note this change before making purchases.

 One purpose of emergence traps is to estimate population densities of insects.
-The trapping techniques for many emergence traps involve frequent visits to remove insects trapped inside.
+The trapping techniques of many emergence traps, however, involve in frequent visits to remove insects trapped inside.

-Our amphibious emergence trap is basically a floorless tent with a collecting head and collecting bottle.
-It covers a ground surface area about one by one meters.
-Because the collecting system of this amphibious emergence trap uses the same design as our SLAM traps (Sea, Land, and Air Malaise trap), it can be left unattended for a long time.
+Our amphibious emergence trap is basically a floorless, closed tent plus a collecting head and a collecting bottle.
+It covers a ground surface area about 1 by 1 meters.
+Because the collecting system of this amphibious emergence trap adopts the design used in our SLAM traps (Sea, Land, and Air Malaise trap), it can be left unattended for a long time and the removal of caught insects is simple.

-One unique feature of our amphibious emergence trap is its ability to float.
-By connecting ordinary 2-L soda bottles (not included) and our special trap floating kit (sold separately), this trap can be transformed into a aquatic emergence trap for use in wetlands.
+One unique feature of our amphibious emergence trap is its ability to go aquatic.
+By connecting ordinary 2-L soda bottles (not included) and our special trap floating kit (sold separately), this trap can be transformed into a floating emergence trap for use in wetlands.

 Reference studies using this series of products: